acemod/ACE3/README.md

 - Carrying and dragging
 - Realistic names for vehicles and weapons
 - A fire control system (FCS) for armored vehicles and helicopters
-- Realistic ballistics/FCS calculated in C/C++ extensions
+- Realistic ballistics/FCS calculated in Rust extensions
 - Backblast area and overpressure simulation
 - Disposable launchers
 - Realistic G-forces